VraiBrujah/GeeknDragon/README.md

 ## Project overview

-GeeknDragon is a lightweight PHP web shop.
+GeeknDragon is a lightweight PHP web shop powered by [Snipcart](https://snipcart.com/).
 It showcases and sells immersive accessories for role‑playing games.
-The project does not rely on a framework: PHP files render the pages and checkout is processed through Snipcart's API via a single server‑side webhook.
-Stock levels are managed directly through Snipcart's Inventory API.
+The project does not rely on a framework: PHP files render the pages and Snipcart handles the shopping cart and checkout.
+Stock levels are managed through Snipcart's Inventory API and automatically updated via webhooks when an order is completed.

 ## Product lots and custom chests